timhyson/battleships_rv/README.md

 The game is ready to play when there are two players initialized with a board each, and each board has 5 ships placed.

-By default it is player1's go first and after each shot it will switch the turns until there is a winner.
+By default Player 1 goes first, and play switches after each shot until there is a winner.

 - How to install this on your machine